-To install the OracleAS Metadata Repository in your existing database, you use the Oracle AS Metadata Repository Creation Assistant.
-See the Oracle Application Server Metadata Repository Creation Assistant User's Guide for details.
+To install the OracleAS Metadata Repository in your existing database, you use the OracleAS Metadata Repository Creation Assistant.
+Refer to Oracle Application Server Metadata Repository Creation Assistant User's Guide for details.

 12.5.3 Installing OracleAS Cluster (Identity Management) on the First Node